 Take a hike or a nature walk and surround yourself with magnificent Adirondack beauty.
-Leisurely stroll through wooded trails to find meandering streams, native plants, wildflowers and glimpses of wildlife; or challenge yourself to spectacular hikes with views that are unsurpassed.
-Undoubtedly, your time with nature will be… Priceless!
-Scroll down to find information on Adirondack and Lake George Region hiking trails and nature trails.
+Enjoy a leisurely stroll through wooded trails to find meandering streams, native plants, wildflowers and glimpses of wildlife; or challenge yourself to spectacular hikes with views that are unsurpassed.
+Undoubtedly, your time with nature will be memorable.
+Scroll down to find information on nature and hiking trails in Lake George and the Adirondack region.

 Elevation: 300 ft • Distance: 2 1/2 miles • Round Trip: 6 hours

 Located on the Hudson River, the Blue Ledges offer a natural beauty of many colors rising up from the Hudson River.
 To reach the trailhead, take Route 28N about 2 1/2 miles north of Minerva to North Woods Club Road.
 Then proceed about 7 miles to the trailhead.
 Walk in about 2 1/2 miles to the Hudson River.

 Elevation: Almost 2000 ft.• Round Trip: Over 6 mi. • Time: 4 hrs. • Map D-5

 The lovely sight of the mountains and boats makes for an excellent hike.

 Directions: Northway to Exit 21.
 Traveling on Route 9L along the east side of Lake George, turn left onto Pilot Knob Rd. for 3 miles, to sign.
 (Follow yellow DEC markers where indicated.)